Skip to main content

 Trampolines

-There are few backyard activities that kids love more than trampolines — but injuries are quite common.
+Few backyard activities are more loved by kids than trampolines, but injuries are quite common.
 Backyard trampolines result in approximately 100,000 injuries per year.
-Make sure your trampoline is anchored to the ground and check it regularly for worn equipment.
+Make sure your trampoline is anchored to the ground, and check it regularly for worn equipment.
 Use trampoline enclosures and padded covers for all springs, edges, and hooks to keep jumpers from injuring themselves on the equipment or falling off the trampoline.
 Check with your insurance company before considering purchasing a trampoline, as many carriers exclude liability coverage for trampoline-related injuries.

 Fire Pits

-Fire pits should be placed in a spot at least 6 feet away from your home, on a non-flammable surface away from any flammable materials like grass or tree branches.
+Fire pits should be placed at least 6 feet away from your home on a non-flammable surface, away from any flammable materials like grass or tree branches.
 When using the fire pit, don’t leave it unattended, and ensure that the fire is completely extinguished (sand is great for this) before heading back inside.
-To ensure your fire is less smoky and more enjoyable-be sure to use fully dry logs or kindling before placing it into the fire.
+To ensure your fire is less smoky and more enjoyable, be sure to use fully dry logs or kindling before placing them into the fire.

 Contact us with any questions.